-About Bedford Park
+About Bedford Park – Nortown

-Now that we’ve woken you up (we hope) let’s talk about the real subject here: Bedford Park Real Estate.
+Now that we’ve woken you up (we hope) let’s talk about the real subject here: Bedford Park real estate.

-Generally, homes in Bedford Park are mid-sized detached and semi-detached, built between 1890 and 1940; the area was originally conceived as a part of a middle class housing development.
+Generally, homes in Bedford Park are mid-sized detached and semi-detached, built between 1890 and 1940; the area was originally conceived as a part of a middle-class housing development.

 Properties in the Bedford Park area saw a significant spike in value in 1909, when Rosedale Golf Club was relocated to the section of the Don Valley that lies northeast of the neighbourhood, bordering Lawrence Park and Teddington Park.
 A wealth of new investment followed, raising the status of Bedford Park.

-With mature tree lined streets, quiet roads, low traffic, a calm vibe, and a very tight-knit and family-oriented community, Bedford Park is a coveted piece of real estate.
+With mature tree-lined streets, quiet roads, low traffic, a calm vibe, and a very tight-knit and family-oriented community, Bedford Park is a coveted piece of real estate.
 Proximity to good schools, local parks, Highway 401 and Lawrence subway station make it a ‘no brainer’ for families looking for the best of suburban and urban living–if they can afford it.